-Additionally, the bill requires that the report sent to the patient's healthcare provider includes specific terminology regarding the breast density category based on radiology findings.
-The categories range from "almost entirely fatty" to "extremely dense," each with implications for mammography sensitivity.
-This legislation aims to enhance patient awareness and communication regarding breast density and its associated risks for breast cancer.
+Additionally, the bill requires that the report sent to the patient's healthcare provider includes specific terminology regarding the breast density category based on the radiology findings.
+The categories range from "almost entirely fatty" to "extremely dense," with each category providing insight into the potential implications for mammography sensitivity and cancer detection.
+This legislation aims to enhance patient awareness and facilitate informed discussions between patients and healthcare providers regarding breast health and cancer risks.

 Statutes affected: Introduced Version: 16-5A-6